Dragon Skin Blood Stone Bracelet

 The Asian tradition of 1,000 paper cranes represents granting a special wish, happiness, good fortune, and to symbolize peace.

 Thank you for supporting our "Cranes for Peace" fundraising campaign to end AAPI hate.
+A total of $3,000 was raised and donated to Stop AAPI Hate.

 Questions?
 Contact: casionjewelry@gmail.com